-An unlawful assembly is defined in the s 122 (Corrective Services Act) when three or more prisoners:
+An unlawful assembly is defined in the s 122 of the Corrective Services Act when three or more prisoners:

 - assembled with intent to carry out a common purpose, whether or not the assembly was lawful, conduct themselves in a way that there are reasonable grounds to believe they will tumultuously disturb the peace or provoke other prisoners to tumultuously disturb the peace.

 Riot is defined as an unlawful assembly that has begun to act in a tumultuous way and is disturbing the peace.

 If property is damaged in a riot or mutiny, the maximum sentence rises to 10 years, and if the riot endangers prison security, then a life sentence may be imposed.
 If a prisoner taking part in a riot or mutiny escapes, attempts to escape or aids others to escape, they may be liable to imprisonment for a maximum of 14 years.

 Several other specific offences are created by ss 123 and 124 of the Corrective Services Act.
 These are criminal offences for which further sentences of imprisonment (maximum two years) may be ordered.
 The sections include provisions that a prisoner must not:

 - possess, conceal or knowingly consume a prohibited thing or something intended to be used by a prisoner to make a prohibited thing

 - tamper with or destroy records